-- (a) for a company, the income year is the previous financial year; - (b) if you have an accounting period that is not the same as the financial year, each such accounting period or, for a company, each previous accounting period is an income year. - Note 1: The Commissioner can allow you to adopt an accounting period ending on a day other than 30 June.
+- (2) Your income tax is worked out by reference to your taxable income for the income year.
+The income year is the same as the \financial year, except in these cases: - (a) for a company, the income year is the previous financial year; - (b) if you have an accounting period that is not the same as the financial year, each such accounting period or, for a company, each previous accounting period is an income year. - Note 1: The Commissioner can allow you to adopt an accounting period ending on a day other than 30 June.
 See section 18 of the Income Tax Assessment Act 1936. - Note 2: An accounting period ends, and a new accounting period starts, when a partnership becomes, or ceases to be, a VCLP, an ESVCLP, an AFOF or a VCMP.
-See section 18A of the Income Tax Assessment Act 1936. - (3) Work out your income tax for the financial year as follows:
+See section 18A of the Income Tax Assessment Act 1936. - (3) Work out your income tax for the \financial year as follows:

-Income tax = $$\left(\text{Taxable income} \times \text{Rate} \right) - \text{Tax offsets}$$
+Income tax = $$\left( \text{Taxable income } \times \text{Rate} \right) - \text{Tax offsets}$$

-Step 1.
+Method statement Step 1.
 Work out your taxable income for the income year.
 To do this, see section 4-15.

-- Step 2.
-Work out your basic income tax liability on your taxable income using: - (a) the income tax rate or rates that apply to you for the income year; and - (b) any special provisions that apply to working out that liability.
+Step 2. x out your basic income tax liability on your taxable ne using: (a) the income tax rate or rates that apply to you for the income year; and (b) any special provisions that apply to working out that liability.
 See the Income Tax Rates Act 1986 and section 4-25.